CatHood0/flutter_quill_delta_easy_parser/README.md

 */
 ```

-## About the Document, Paragraph, Line and TextFragment API
+## About the `Paragraph`, `Line` and `TextFragment` API

 ### The Paragraph Format

-The `Paragraph` format is a simple format, where an object contains a list of `Line`s, these "lines" are completely separated from the others.
+The `Paragraph` format is a simple format, where an object contains a list of lines, these "lines" are completely separated from the others.
 The value contained in `blockAttributes` must be applied to all lines, regardless.

 Each `Paragraph`, depending on its content and attributes, can have a different type.
 For example: